 Keep a Written Record of Your Purchase

-Keep documentation of the purchase with the seller’s name and address as your record of the sale.
-A record of the purchase can be either a photocopy of the reassigned title or a form or document that includes the year, make, VIN, name, address, driver license number, and signature of the seller and the vehicle’s purchase price and date.
-For your convenience, you can use form MV24 Bill of Sale.
+Keep documentation of the sale with the seller’s name and address as your record of the sale.
+A record of the sale can be either a photocopy of the reassigned title or a form or document that includes the year, make, VIN, name, address, driver license number, and signature of the person to whom the vehicle is sold and the purchase price and date of sale of the vehicle.
+For your convenience, you can use form MV24 Bill of Sale..

 More Help for Buying a Used Vehicle